PixievoltNo1/RandomBookmark/README.md

 npm run build
 ```

-And if you'd like to modify the build process, check with [Webpack](https://webpack.js.org/) and [Gulp](https://github.com/gulpjs/gulp/tree/master/docs) for the docs on webpack.config.js and gulpfile.js.
+And if you'd like to modify the build process, see [Parcel's documentation](https://parceljs.org/docs/).